Central Europe Pipeline System Programme Board

 The Central Europe Pipeline System Programme Board (CEPS PB) is responsible for all policy decisions related to the management of the Central Europe Pipeline System (CEPS); it also approves the annual budgets and the long-term strategic plan.
 In sum, the Board establishes general policy, objectives, missions, and approves financial resources for the CEPS.

-These participating countries each have representatives on the Board.
+- Each participating country has representatives on the Board.
 Other representatives can participate, but not in the decision-making process.

 Each representative on the Board may be assisted by national experts who may participate in the discussions at Board meetings.

-Representatives of the NATO Military Authorities (NMAs), the NATO Office of Resources (NOR), the Support Agency General Manager, the Programme Manager of the CEPS Programme office, and the NATO Defence Policy and Planning (DPP) Division’s Petroleum Logistics Office shall be invited to participate in all meetings of the CEPS Programme Board.
+Representatives of the NATO Military Authorities (NMAs), the NATO Office of Resources (NOR), the NATO Support and Procurement Agency (NSPA) General Manager, the Programme Manager of the CEPS Programme Office, and the NATO Defence Policy and Planning (DPP) Division’s Petroleum Logistics Office shall be invited to participate in all meetings of the CEPS Programme Board.
 Additionally, the Board can invite other parties to participate as appropriate.

-The CEPS Programme Board meets three times a year, but shall meet as soon as possible in response to a specific request by any member nation, the Chairperson of the Board, the Representatives of the NATO Military Authorities, Programme Manager of the Programme Office or the General Manager of the NATO Support Agency (NSPA).
+The CEPS Programme Board meets three times a year, but shall meet as soon as possible in response to a specific request by any member of the CEPS Programme, the Chairperson of the Board, the Representatives of the NATO Military Authorities, Programme Manager of the Programme Office or the General Manager of the NATO Support and Procurement Agency (NSPA).

 The CEPS Programme Board shall arrive at all decisions by consensus.